Welcome to the Graduate Program in the Department of Chemical & Biomolecular Engineering at the University of Houston!

 This program focuses on advanced engineering fundamentals.
 Students with a B.S. degree in Chemical Engineering or related field must obtain 30 credit hours (10 courses) of core and elective courses to obtain a course-based M.S. degree.
 No financial aid is offered for M.S. students.

-- CHEE 6337: Advanced Reactor Engineering – Spring Term
+CHEE 6337: Advanced Reactor Engineering or CHEE 6360 Biomolecular Engineering

 Six 3-credit hour graduate-level elective courses may be chosen from the department offerings.
 ONLY two elective graduate-level courses (6 credit hours) from other departments may be substituted for chemical electives.
 It is possible to cross-enroll to Rice or Baylor College of Medicine in some cases.
 Basic computer science (COSC) classes, as well as the finance and accounting courses offered in the MChE program (e.g. CHEE 6368, 6369 and 6383); need the Graduate Director approval before enrolling as electives.